Andy4495/ICM7218/README.md

 ## Quick Start

-The library has several easy to use methods to quickly get a sketch running with basic functionality, while providing an interface which can take advantage of all the chips features.
+The library has several easy to use methods to quickly get a sketch running with basic functionality, while providing an interface which can take advantage of all the chips' features.

 These examples demonstrate some common usage modes of the 72x8 chips.
 A complete description of the [public methods](#public-methods) supported by the library are further below.
 Be sure to also review the example sketches included with the library.